 - 1. Bring the machine to a complete stop. - 2.
-For 62E, press the "AUX.
-POWER" switch to turn the brooms off.
-For 62IC, place the broom control lever in the OFF position. - 3.
+Place the broom control lever in the OFF position. - 3.
 Press and hold the filter shaker button for 20 to 30 seconds. - 4.
-For 62E, press the "AUX.
-POWER" switch to turn brooms on and resume sweeping.
-For 62IC, place the broom control lever in the ON position and resume sweeping.
+Place the broom control lever in the ON position and resume sweeping.